QuipNetwork/ethereum-sdk/README.md

 This project contains the smart contracts and TypeScript SDK for interacting with the Quip Network EVM Smart Contracts.

+NOTICE: This project is currently in active development and is not yet ready for production use.

 ## Prerequisites

 - Node.js